-Treatment including medications and mental health counseling (cognitive behavioral therapy) can help prevent panic attacks — and reduce their intensity when they do occur.
+Treatment — psychotherapy (cognitive behavioral therapy) or medications or both — can help prevent panic attacks and reduce their intensity when they do occur.

 See more Expert Answers

-- Kircanski K. Subtypes of panic attacks: A critical review of the empirical literature.
-Depression and anxiety.
+- Kircanski K, et al. Subtypes of panic attacks: A critical review of the empirical literature.
+Depression and Anxiety.
 2009;26:878.

 - Nakamura M, et al. Is nocturnal panic a distinct disease category?
 Comparison of clinical characteristics among patients with primary nocturnal panic, daytime panic, and coexistence of nocturnal and daytime panic.
 Journal of Clinical Sleep Medicine.
 2013;9:461.

 - Marchand L, et al. Efficacy of two cognitive-behavioral treatment modalities for panic disorder with nocturnal panic attacks.
 Behavior Modification.
 2013;37:680.